This is the last in a series of posts about creating my very own release toolkit for automated package publishing. The other posts are here:

 course, it's just a little embarassing putting something into the public and

 then realizing you missed something.
-I gave publish
+I gave publish a --dry-run option to

 see the output of the publishing step without actually publishing.

-This is also why I included a verify
+This is also why I included a verify step: with GitHub branch protection you

-can make sure nothing gets merged to the main
+can make sure nothing gets merged to the main branch without first verifying

 that the version and changelog have been updated.
 If you run this on all your

-branches (alongside commands like test
+branches (alongside commands like test and lint) and require pipelines to

-, you've taken an extra step to make sure you're
+pass before merging to main, you've taken an extra step to make sure you're

 really ready to publish.
 At that point you can set it up to automatically

-whenever branches merge to main
+publish whenever branches merge to main.
+That's CI/CD (continuous

 integration / continuous delivery) in a nutshell!